yazid-hoblos/SOLARIS/README.md

-# Team TeamName Software Tool
+# Team Evry-Paris-Saclay 2025 Software Tool

 If your team competes in the [**Software & AI** village](https://villages.igem.org) or wants to apply for the [**Best Software Tool** prize](https://competition.igem.org/judging/special-prizes), you **MUST** host all the